tango-io/ruby-reference/Classes-Objects-and-Variables.md

 ##Classes

 Everything we manipulate in Ruby is an object.
 And every object in Ruby was generated either directly or indirectly from a class.
-Let's build a Dog class in Java then in Ruby
+Let's build a Dog class in Java

 ```
 class Dog {